92CMDiego/Project_FIFA21/README.md

 - We normalize our numerical features with MinMaxScaler.
 - We do a train-test split with a value of 0.1 for the size of the test data.
 - We fit our linear regression model.
 - We obtain the following metrics.
-R2 score: .
+R2 score (train): .
+R2 score (test): .
+MAE: .
+MSE: .
+RMSE: .

 ## 3. Validating the performance of the model wiht a new dataset.
 The next day we are given a new dataset.
 The format of the information is the same but it contains new individuals (new data).
 We use this new data to validate how the model performs.
 We obtain the following metrics.
 R2 score: .
+MAE: .
+MSE: .
+RMSE: .

 ## 4. Improving the model.
 We try different changes in the model.
 Our final model contains the following changes:
 - We don't discard any of the features because of low correlation.
 - We include a new numerical feature: "wage".
 - We obtain the following metrics.
 R2 score: .
+MAE: .
+MSE: .
+RMSE: .

 ##### Links of visited sites.
 - Explanations of the acronyms and abbreviations: (https://gaming.stackexchange.com/questions/167318/what-do-fifa-14-position-acronyms-mean).